zkyle95/zkyle95.github.io/content/post/init-dev-env-of-linux/index.md

 > ***Note***
 >
-> This article is just a personal note for recording my common setting of every new developing host of linux.
+> - This article is just a personal note for recording my common setting of every new developing host of linux.
+> - Remember to source `/etc/profile` after specify any environment variables.

 > ***Principle***
 >
 > Set environment variables in `/etc/profile.d/{{app}}.sh`  if you want to use it of system wide, keep `.bashr_profile` or `.bashrc` simple.

-## First
+## Beginning

 ```bash
 # specify default editor